OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

 .. revealjs-slide::

-* Write the smallest possible kernel
-* Debug that kernel thoroughly
+* Write the smallest possible kernel then debug that kernel thoroughly
 * Repeat until completion:

   * Add a functional unit